-89 Ferial joined the opposition, while Hakeem sided with the UNF.
+Mrs. Ashraff joined the opposition, while Hakeem sided with the UNF.
 When the talks broke down and the UPFA removed the UNF, the two leaders switched position.
-Most of Hakeem's SLMC took to the opposition ranks; Ashraff's NUA helped the JVP-PA alliance to get the desperately needed parliamentary seats.
-The tensions between the two leaders are thought to be as much to do with personalities as divergent political strategies.
+Most of Hakeem's SLMC took to the opposition ranks; Ashraff's NUA helped the PA-JVP alliance to get the desperately needed parliamentary seats necessary to form a majority.